Xanderyeng/cinereel/README.md

 - Browse popular movies and TV shows
 - Server-side rendering for improved performance and SEO
-- Google tag and analytics inclusion.
+- Google tag manager and analytics inclusion.
 - View detailed information about movies and TV shows
 - Responsive design with mobile-friendly navigation
 - Animated UI elements using Framer Motion